Azure/terraform-azurerm-lz-vending/DEVELOPER.md

 * [Git Bash for Windows](https://git-scm.com/download/win)
 * [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm)

-For *GNU32 Make*, make sure its bin path is added to PATH environment variable.*
+For *GNU32 Make*, make sure its bin path is added to PATH environment variable.

-For *Git Bash for Windows*, at the step of "Adjusting your PATH environment", please choose "Use Git and optional Unix tools from Windows Command Prompt".*
+For *Git Bash for Windows*, at the step of "Adjusting your PATH environment", please choose "Use Git and optional Unix tools from Windows Command Prompt".

-Or, use [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install) le
+Or, use [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install)

+## Terratest

 We use [Terratest](https://terratest.gruntwork.io/) to run the unit and deployment testing for the module.
 Therefore, if you wish to work on the module, you'll first need [Go](http://www.golang.org) installed on your machine.
 You'll also need to correctly setup a [GOPATH](http://golang.org/doc/code.html#GOPATH), as well as adding `$GOPATH/bin` to your `$PATH`.